Bowie Seamount: Structure

 Seamounts are volcanic mountains which rise from the seafloor.
 The unlimited supply of water surrounding these volcanoes can cause them to behave differently from volcanoes on land.
 The lava emitted in eruptions at Bowie Seamount is made of basalt, a common gray to black or dark brown volcanic rock low in silica content (the lava is mafic).
 When basaltic lava makes contact with the cold sea water, it may cool very rapidly to form pillow lava, through which the hot lava breaks to form another pillow.
 Pillow lava is typically fine-grained, due to rapid cooling, with a glassy crust, and has radial jointing.

 With a height of at least 3000 m and rising to within only 24 m of the sea surface, Bowie Seamount is the shallowest submarine volcano on the British Columbia Coast, as well as in Canadian waters, and one of the shallowest submarine volcanoes in the northeast Pacific Ocean.
 Most seamounts are found hundreds to thousands of metres below sea level, and are therefore considered to be within the deep sea.
-In fact, if Bowie Seamount were on land it would be about 600 m higher than Whistler Mountain in southwestern British Columbia and 800 m lower than Mount Robson, the highest mountain in the Canadian portion of the Rocky Mountains.
+If Bowie Seamount were on land it would be about 600 m higher than Whistler Mountain in southwestern British Columbia and 800 m lower than Mount Robson, the highest mountain in the Canadian portion of the Rocky Mountains.

 Bowie Seamount is about 55 km long and 24 km wide.
 Its flat-topped summit is made of weakly consolidated tephra and consists of two terraces.
 The lowest terrace is about 230 m below sea level while the highest is about 80 m below sea level, but contains steep-sided secondary summits that rise to within 25 m below sea level.
 From a physical perspective, the effective size of the submarine volcano is considerably large.
 The effects of other submarine volcanoes along the Pacific Northwest, including Cobb Seamount off the coast of Washington, affect the composition and abundance of plankton up to 30 km away from the seamount summit due to the upwelling of nutrients from deeper waters.
 Because of its similar size, Bowie Seamount most likely has a similar effect on its adjacent waters.